Last updated: 03/09/2019

 Your rights are:

-If you would like to read more about your rights in relation to your personal data, please refer to the Information Commissioner’s Office website.
+If you would like to read more about your rights in relation to your personal data, please refer to the Information Commissioner’s Office website. website.

 Legitimate interest is a specific legal justification for the collection and processing of your personal data.
 It applies when we have reasonable grounds to collect and/or process your personal data to improve our Service, as long as this does not infringe on your rights.